promised-ai/redpoll-website/content/blog/data-collection.md

 # Choose data that maximize learning

 Alternatively: embrace uncertainty.
-It might be that your data are noisy, it might be that the world is noisy.
+It might be that your data are noisy; it might be that the world is noisy.
 Sometimes it's just hard to make confident decisions.
 We should accept that.
-We should know when we are unconfident, and be glad that we know.
+We should know when we are unconfident and be glad that we know.
 It's a heck of a lot better to say "I don't know" than to confidently make a bad decision.

 Let's focus on learning.
 The strategy is incredible simple: choose to run experiments that we are uncertain about.
-If we're using the right model, we can quantify the amount of information in an experiment as [bits](https://en.wikipedia.org/wiki/Bit).
+If we're using a probabilistic model, we can quantify the amount of information in an experiment as [bits](https://en.wikipedia.org/wiki/Bit).
 More bits mean more learning.
 Now we can put a number to the value of our designated learning set.
 If the cost of experiments is variable, we can even optimize bits of information per dollar.

 The way that we might do this in practice is to set aside a certain proportion of our total data collection efforts to a learning set.
 Say that we allocate 90% of our data to the main set and 10% to our learning set.
-We first choose the data in the main set based on there predicted performance.
+We first choose the data in the main set based on their predicted performance.
 Next, we choose our learning data by measuring their information gain when combined with the main set.
 If we have time, we can even optimize the size of the learning set by figuring out at what percent of total data that the learning data provides diminishing returns.
 For example, a 5% learning set may give us 1000 bits, a 10% set may give us 1500 bits, and a 20% set may give us 1750 bits.
 In a case like this, we might just want to limit our learning set to 10% of total.

 # Wrapping up